 The curtained opening to the cave is about three feet tall.
 That's where you enter once you've selected a gold coin from the parrot-guarded basket.
-Those coins are numbered, and when you venture inside, you are to seek only what is yours!
+Those coins are numbered, and when you venture inside you are to seek only what is yours!
 Beware!
 There are eyes everywhere!
-You are being watched by them!
+You are being watched!

 Wise explorers look carefully before they leap.
 Wiser ones invite their little sisters to take a close look too!

 Oh sure!
 It's easy to be brave when the noon day sun is shining on the interior!

 But what about when it's totally dark in there?
 Do you dare reach in for that little chest marked #1?!